Electronics - Noise Cancellation

 SCR Manual Fifth Edition by General Electric of 1972 has a number of old but very good solutions for the design problems for sine wave and other inverters; They particularly solve the problem of switching the semiconductor off that remains difficult.
 Those designs use many discrete semiconductors and wound components plus quite elegant design solutions as was common for the time when switch mode power supplies IC's had not been invented yet (SGS 1976).
 The SCR Manual shows some elegant designs that turn the thyristors off by using a second thyristor to applying a negative pulse to the current carrying thyristor and thereby cause it to be turned off such a technique could not be applied to any transistor type because they can not stand a large negative voltage pulse, but the circuits are still worth considering because another solution may come to mind?

-I have a copy and have successfully demonstrated to myself induction heating using two thyristors in half bridge configuration perhaps running at <20KHz - I can't remember now but this was in the late 1970s.
+I have a copy and have successfully demonstrated to myself induction heating using two thyristors in half bridge configuration, perhaps running at ~20KHz, in the late 1970s.
 I have also experimented with the other inverters shown but using transistors but in a different configuration and recall that if I did not figure it out some very high current would unsolder my diodes but did not break them.
 Gate Turn Off Thyristors work successfully in a common gate configuration with an LT1070 driving the cathode - even though I had prototyped with Vero-board using there would have been a Resistor+Capacitor+Diode snubber on the Anode and a snubber network on the main supply.

 Alternatively, follow this link to view some pages of General Electric Data Book

-I have used a thyristor as an overvoltage protection in this blog bicycle-hub-dynamo-maintanance-project at the bottom of the page.
+I have used a thyristor as an overvoltage protection in this blog bicycle-hub-dynamo-maintenance-project at the bottom of the page.

 See Circuit Diagram AL-0035-02C